-Α. To b e co onsidered for a District/Authority Scholarship, applicants must: be a Canadian citizen or Permanent resident (Landed Immigrant) - foreign students here on a study permit are not eligible to apply be enrolled in a Group 1, 2 or 4 independent school fulfill B.C.
-Ministry of Education graduation requirements must be a BC resident (parent/guardian address) В. The app olication process has two parts: nic application submission deadline: March 5, 2021 .
-Access the Google Registration Form from here

-C. Evidence of superior achievement in the applicant's chosen Specialty/Focus Area will be presented virtually at the adjudication (May 5-14, 2021).
-Some Focus Areas specifically require the applicant to submit work in advance in the form of digital evidence (please read descriptions below).
-However, some descriptions may require a DVD or other hard copy versions.
-As this year's adjudication is virtual applicants must wherever possible use a web link, (short version).
+A. To be co nsidered for a District/Authority Scholarship, applicants must: be a Canadian citizen or Permanent resident (Landed Immigrant) - foreign students here on a : study permit are not eligible to apply be enrolled in a Group 1, 2 or 4 Independent school in Grade 12 fulfill B.C.
+Ministry of Education graduation requirements must be a BC resident (parent/guardian address) B. The appl lication process has three parts: (https://doo nic application submission (deadline: March 8, 2022).
+Access the Google Registration Form from here as a google.com/forms/de/1FAIpQLScP3HQkx52qBoj_15etmmihvr7_vmZIhqgfY0uGXbH6sCRgDusp=sf_link) ion submission deadline: April 11, 2022, 4:00 pm.
+(Thus, applicants should submit the bis/her school District/Authority Scholarship Coordinator in advance): os: sent directly to the adjudicator with a personal application letter copy , one-page personal letter of application , introducing himself/herself, superior ment in his/her chosen specialty/focus area, and future and career goals. , one-page Letter of Recommendation from an adult familiar with the applicant's superior ment in the specialty area - see page 14 (N.B.
+To avoid conflict of interest, letters of and recommendation should not be written by relatives of the applicant.
+Consult with coordinator for clarification if needed.) ument/Evidence Checklist signed by the School Coordinator Page 16 as well as pages 14 & 15 sted documents must be submitted by the School Coordinator to Mike Campbell by 122, 4:00 pm.
+C/O Mike Campbell (mike.campbell@kcschool.ca) Kelowna Christian School, 2870 Benvoulin Road, Kelowna, BC V1W 2E3 virtually at to submit wor descriptions e of superior achievement in the applicant's chosen Specialty/Focus Area will be presented the adjudication (May 9-19, 2022).
+Some Focus Areas specifically require the applicant to k in advance in the form of digital evidence (please read descriptions below).
+However, some s may require a DVD or other hard copy versions.
+As the adjudication is virtual applicants must possible use a web link, (short version).
 Applicants must be prepared to share the digital portfolio to their assigned adjudicator within approximately 2 weeks of notification from the adjudicator.
 This is a tight timeline for delivery of hard copies.
 There are a few categories that may require hard copy submissions, these details will be shared by the adjudicators in advance.
 Applicants should then be prepared to deliver those materials in the required time frame as directed by the adjudicator.

 PLEASE NOTE: There is no guarantee that all your evidence (excluding required portfolios submitted in advance to the adjudicator) will be considered during your presentation.
-Some adjudicators prefer a conversational style presentation.
+Not all categories require an in-person interview, those requiring an interview are indicated in the requirement heading for each topic.

-Please direct inquiries to either: cblesch@holycross.bc.ca or h.bulthuis@credochs.com
+Please direct inquiries to mike.campbell@kcschool.ca